loisglld/MacroScraper/README.md

     |___ ...
 ```

+---

 ## How to use it?

+This script will ask you to enter the artist name's album you want to download.
+It is planned to make a GUI for the script.
+For now, it is a command line script.

+Just let it do the job.

 ### Requirements

-Python verion 3.11.1 or higher is required.
+Python version 3.11.1 or higher is required.

 Requirements are detailed in the ``requirements.txt`` file.
 You will need: